DonaldHays/rgbds-vscode/README.md

 ### Include Path Searching

-This extension supports Intellisense for symbols declared in included files.
-By default, it searches for included files relative to the directory of the open file.
+This extension supports IntelliSense for symbols declared in included files.
+By default, it searches for included files relative to the workspace root.
 But you can configure additional directories to search via the `rgbdsz80.includePath` configuration variable.
 You may assign a string path or an array of string paths to that variable, and all associated directories will be searched in turn to resolve an included file.
-Configured paths may be either absolute or relative to the _workspace_ directory.
+Configured paths may be either absolute or relative to the workspace directory.

+### Include File Suggestion Filtering

+By default, IntelliSense prompts for include directives will suggest files of any supported file extension.
+However, it's common practice to separate header/include files from implementation/code files, and to use different extensions (such as `.inc`/`.asm`) to differentiate them.
+By using the `rgbdsz80.includeSuggestionExtensions` configuration variable, you can specify an array of extensions to only be suggested files that have those extensions.

+For example, the setting `"rgbdsz80.includeSuggestionExtensions" : [ ".inc" ]` will only suggest files ending in `.inc`.

 ### Capitalization Formatting